hturnbull93/makers_notes/skills_workshops/concretes_and_abstracts.md

 In this implementation there is a procedural logic control flow, which leads to really large and unwieldy code.

 This will spiral out of control if more and more animals are added.
-The more that is added the harder the code is to read,
+The more that is added the harder the code is to read, and the harder it is to work with or refactor.

 The flog complexity of animal_catalog.rb is terrible: